yangoliver/yangoliver.github.io/_posts/2016/2016-04-09-using-kgdb-debug-linux-kernel-3.md

 >This article was firstly published from <http://oliveryang.net>.
 The content reuse need include the original link.

+* content
+{:toc}

-## Debug kernel modules/drivers by kgdb
+### 1. Debug kernel modules by kgdb

-In [Using kdb/kgdb debug Linux kernel - 2](http://oliveryang.net/2015/08/using-kgdb-debug-linux-kernel-2/), we knew how to use gdb as client to debug remote Linux kernel via kgdb.
+In [Linux kdb, kgdb, gdb - 2](http://oliveryang.net/2015/08/using-kgdb-debug-linux-kernel-2/), we knew how to use gdb as client to debug remote Linux kernel via kgdb.
 It would be no problems, if our debug target is kernel.
 Setting break points in kernel for live control is quite straightforward.
 However, if the debug target is existing in a separate kernel module or driver, it may need additional tricks.
 This article covers the major tricks to debug a kernel module by kgdb.

-### 1. Background

 Using kgdb has two major problems on kernel module debug,